gymin97/gymin97/README.md

 ### Hi there 👋

-I am interested in CV and medical AI.
+I am interested in Computer Vision and Bigdata analysis.
 📫 How to reach me: gtmin97@gmail.com // rudals2901@naver.com
-🌱 My portfolio is here 👉 https://gymin97.notion.site/71824b68c3cb4fa297d66ae7971e226c
+🌱 My portfolio is here 👉 [Click!](https://gymin97.notion.site/71824b68c3cb4fa297d66ae7971e226c "Portfolio in Notion")

 <!--
 **gymin97/gymin97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.